rottingresearch/linkrot/README.md

 Return type: Set `<class 'set'>` of arxivs

-Information Provided: All arxivs in the text
+Information Provided: All arXivs in the text

 ### extract_doi(text)
 Arguments:

-	text: String of text to extract dois from
+	text: String of text to extract DOIs from

 Usage:
 ```python
 doi = extract_doi(text)
 ```

-Return type: Set `<class 'set'>` of dois
+Return type: Set `<class 'set'>` of DOIs

-Information Provided: All dois in the text
+Information Provided: All DOIs in the text

 # Code of Conduct
 To view our code of conduct please visit our [Code of Conduct page](https://github.com/marshalmiller/rottingresearch/blob/main/code_of_conduct.md).